top of page

 PINOT MEUNIER

-Meunier is woefully underplanted and undervalued yet it is so perfectly suited to English conditions.
+Meunier is underplanted and undervalued yet perfectly suited to English conditions.
 It is a chimeric clone of Pinot Noir, recognisable for the floury white undersides of its leaves which give rise to the name Meunier (meaning Miller).
 It flowers relatively late, cutting the risk of frost damage, and ripens early.
-It's fairly resistant to the mildew that stalks our mild humid climate.
-And it produces wines that take many of the best characteristics of Pinot - soft tannins, vegetal depth - but add a wonderful mix of fresh red fruit and smokiness.
+It produces wines that take many of the best characteristics of Pinot - soft tannins, vegetal depth - but add a mix of fresh red fruit and smokiness.

-A number of English winemakers have started to produce pure varietal Meunier, and almost without exception they have been hits.
-In our opinion, this has the potential to be one of England's signature grapes.
-It seems to do very well in our part of East Kent in particular.
+In my opinion, this has the potential to be one of England's signature grapes.
+It seems to do very well in this part of East Kent in particular.

-We plan to produce a Meunier-dominated sparkling blanc de noirs, as well as a sparkling rose with a little Pinot Noir to add colour and complexity.
-With a first harvest in 2024 and substantial time on the lees we expect to release our first sparkling wines in 2027 or 2028 at the earliest.
+I plan to produce a Meunier-dominated sparkling Blanc de Noirs, as well as a sparkling rose with a little Pinot Noir.
+With a first harvest in 2024 and substantial time on the lees I expect to release the first sparkling wines in 2027 or 2028.

 MELON DE BOURGOGNE

-We are the first grower of Melon in the UK.
-When we were deciding on a still variety we considered both Melon and Chasselas, another neutral grape that is heavily planted in one region but almost non-existent elsewhere.
-Melon clinched it when we ran a side by side comparison of the growing season climate of the two home regions, Vaud in Switzerland and Loire Atlantique in France.
+I thought we were the first growers of Melon in the UK, but a voneyard in Nottinghamshire has a few vines too.
+When deciding on a still variety I considered both Melon and Chasselas, another neutral grape that is heavily planted in one region but almost non-existent elsewhere.
+Melon clinched it when I ran a side by side comparison of the growing season climate of the two home regions, Vaud in Switzerland and Loire Atlantique in France.
 Both are warmer in summer than Kent, of course, but Nantes more closely mirrors our Atlantic climate: mild springs, a dry early summer, moderate peak temperatures, and breezy autumns.
 We are confident Melon will do well.

-We plan to make still whites with a little skin contact, and a long time on lees.
-Again, look out for them in the second half of this decade.
+I plan to make still and sparkling whites with a little skin contact, and a long time on lees.
+The first still may be available in late 2026.

 bottom of page